JasoneDDev/PythonProjects/README.md

 # PythonProjects
+# - Jeopardy type game -
+Will have some fun sayings from Saskatchewan and we'll be able to guess letters/vowels and have the computer randomly choose a few and then we can guess at the sentence.
+Guessing correct letters ups your score and guessing correctly quickly is higher points etc. Will save high score out and simulate pushin it to a server... or actually set up a server and push the data.

 # - Dungeon Crawler -
 ![alt text](https://raw.githubusercontent.com/JasoneDDev/PythonProjects/master/dungeonCrawler.PNG)
 Simple text style dungeon crawler to better my undertstanding of the Python syntax, methods, decorators etc.